 Heat the oven to 375F degrees.
 Oil or line a 12-hole muffin tin with paper (spray oil the papers!)

-Mix streusel: Mix together the streusel by mixing together the flour, sugar, salt and mash the butter in until in forms a coarse crumb.
+Step one: mix the streusel topping.
+Stir the flour, sugar, and salt, and mash the butter with your fingers until it forms a coarse crumb.
 Pop it in the freezer while you make the muffin batter.

-Dry ingredients: Measure out flour, sugar, baking powder, baking soda, cardamom (if using), and salt.
-Stir together.
+Step two: Mix dry ingredients.
+Measure flour, sugar, baking powder, baking soda, cardamom (if using), and salt into a large bowl.
+Whisk the flour mixture.

 Tender Blueberry Muffins with lemon zest, vanilla and cardamom, lightly sweetened & can be made with fresh or frozen blueberries.
 Gluten-free adaptable.
 A delicious breakfast or afternoon snack.
 Gluten free adaptable.